openvapory/ethereum-rpc-json/README.md

-# ethereum-rpc-json
+# vapory-rpc-json

-JSON file of all ethereum's rpc methods supported by parity
+JSON file of all vapory's rpc methods supported by tetcoin

 ## interfaces